Reviewed by Erica Irish, DVM

 We hand-picked some posts we thought you might find helpful:

 As pet parents, it’s important to understand that a foul or strong fishy smell is not normal.
-The common cause of a fishy smell in dogs is usually due to anal gland impaction.
+The cause of a fishy smell in dogs can be due to anal gland impaction.
 It’s a common problem in dogs that can be treated medically or (in severe cases), surgically.